jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     gcc/g++ and associated build tools
     git
     ssh/scp server and client
-    perl and python with a number of modules
+    python3 with a number of modules

 The *console-image* has a line

     inherit core-image

-which is `poky-morty/meta/classes/core-image.bbclass` and pulls in some required base packages.
+which is `poky-rocko/meta/classes/core-image.bbclass` and pulls in some required base packages.
 This is useful to know if you create your own image recipe.

 #### qt5-image

-This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.
+This image includes the `console-image` and adds `Qt5` runtime libraries.

 #### installer-image